apprenticeharper/DeDRM_tools/Topaz_Tools/lib/topaz-readme.txt

 All Thanks go to CMBTC who broke the DRM for Topaz - without it nothing else would be possible

-If you purchased the book for Kindle For PC, you must do the following:
+If you purchased the book for Kindle for PC or Kindle for Mac, you must do the following:

    cmbtc_dump.py -d -o TARGETDIR [-p pid] YOURTOPAZBOOKNAMEHERE

-However, if you purchased the book for a standalone Kindle or ipod/iphone and you know your pid (at least the first 8 characters) then you should instead do the following
+If you purchased the book for a standalone Kindle 1 or ipod/iphone/ipad and you know your pid (at least the first 8 characters) then you should add that using -p 12345678 switch as indicated above, replacing the 12345678 with the 8 characters of your pid

-   cmbtc_dump_nonK4PC.py -d -o TARGETDIR -p 12345678 YOURTOPAZBOOKNAMEHERE

-where 12345678 should be replaced by the first 8 characters of your PID

 This should create a directory called "TARGETDIR" in your current directory.